 Ready to see what radically personal customer service looks like?
 Sign up for a free demo with Gladly today.

 Customer service is not just about fixing customer issues when they arise.
 It’s also about anticipating customer needs before they reach out, as well as finding ways to deliver surprise and delight.
-This strategy of anticipatory customer support is known as proactive customer service.
+This strategy of anticipatory customer support, which involves engaging in proactive customer conversations, is known as proactive customer service.

 If your brand primarily operates with reactive customer service, adding new proactive service measures can feel overwhelming, as you’ll need to invest resources into uncovering customers’ most common pain points.
 Luckily, if you’re unsure how to get started with proactive customer service, you’ve come to the right place.
 Let’s dive into the importance of being proactive in customer service, some proactive customer service examples, and tips on how to implement your own proactive customer service strategy.